Ascend/ascend-deployer/README.en.md

 | `--os-list=<OS1>,<OS2>`| set specific os softwares to download          |
 | `--download=<PK1>,<PK2>==<Version>`| download specific components. such as MindSpore、MindStudio、CANN |

 This tool downloads python component packages by default.
 If the system specified by --os-list has only aarch64 architecture, only python component packages required by aarch64 architecture system will be downloaded.
 If the system specified by --os-list has only x86_64 architecture, only python component packages required by x86_64 architecture are downloaded.
 When --os-list is empty or the specified system has both aarch64 and x86_64 architectures, the Python component packages required for both architectures are downloaded.
+Same logic as above to download CANN package for aarch64 or x86_64 architectures.

 | optional components| version 1 | version 2 | version 3 |
 |:------------------ | --------  | --------  | -------- |